Atomic absorbtion: Mecury and Asenic

 borohydride in a closed system.
 The reaction quantitatively releases mercury (from the sample solution) and is carried by a

-stream of air or argon through a quartz sample sell placed in the light path of an AA instrument for analysis.
-The detection limit
+stream of air, nitrogen or argon through a quartz absorption cell placed in the light path of an AA instrument for analysis.

 for mercury by this cold vapor technique is approximately 0.02 mg/L.